 Welcome to the poetry section of our website !

-National Poetry Day will took place on Thursday 28 September and this year’s theme was “Freedom”.
+National Poetry Day took place on Thursday 4th October and the theme was “Change”.

 National Poetry Day is an annual celebration that inspires people throughout the UK to enjoy, discover and share poems.
 Everyone is invited to join in, whether by organising events, displays, competitions or by simply posting favourite lines of poetry on social media using #nationalpoetryday.

 National Poetry Day was founded in 1994 by the charity Forward Arts Foundation, whose mission is to celebrate excellence in poetry and increase its audience.
 The Day enjoys the support of the BBC, Arts Council England, the Royal Mail and leading literary and cultural organisations, alongside booksellers, publishers, libraries and schools.

 ‘I Am The Seed That Grew The Tree’

 I Am the Seed That Grew the Tree is a lavishly illustrated collection of 366 nature poems – one for every day of the year.
 Filled with familiar favourites and new discoveries, written by poets, including John Agard, William Blake, Emily Dickinson, Carol Ann Duffy, Robert Frost, Christina Rossetti, William Shakespeare, Thomas Hardy and many more, this is a perfect book for children (and grown-ups!) to share at the beginning or the end of the day.